owldance/hootNAS/documentation/getstarted.md

     ```bash
     $ sudo $HOOT_REPO/getting-started.sh
     ```

-    Then run /etc/environment file with the 'dot space' command to make the variables available in your current terminal, or log in/out.
+    Then log in/out to make the variables available system wide.

-    ```bash
-    $ . /etc/environment
-    ```

 ## Start developing hootNAS with Vue 3 in Vite

-1. Create a hootNAS ISO image following [this guide](/hoot-os/README.md), or download
+1. Create a hootNAS ISO image following [this guide](/hoot-os/README.md), or just download
     [latest ISO image releases](https://github.com/owldance/hootNAS/releases).

     Boot the image up in a virtual machine or on a physical machine with at